Ole Miss and Oxford Information

 We also suggest all students to pack the following items:

 - Personal computer/tablet (the entire campus is wireless)

 - Comfortable shoes

 - At least one formal outfit (if attending a church service on Sundays)

 All rooms are equipped with a miniature refrigerator.
 Microwaves are available in the kitchen on each floor.
 Students are allowed to bring a low wattage microwave as well as small televisions.
 Students are not allowed to bring appliances with external heating elements e.g. hot plates or George Foreman grills.

 Students are encouraged to leave the program as soon as they have taken their last final exam.

 |First Session||Second Session|

-* Some students may have a final exam schedule on June 27th.
+* Some students may have a final exam schedule on June 25th (first session) or June 26th (Second session).
 We encourage students to make arrangements to move out immediately following their exam.